PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 Safety and effectiveness of PADCEV in pediatric patients have not been established.

-Patients 75 years of age or older treated with PADCEV in combination with pembrolizumab experienced a higher incidence of fatal adverse reactions than younger patients.
-The incidence of fatal adverse reactions was 4% in patients younger than 75 and 7% in patients 75 years or older.
+Patients 75 years of age or older treated with PADCEV in combination with intravenous pembrolizumab for the treatment of MIBC experienced a higher incidence of fatal adverse reactions than younger patients.
+The incidence of fatal adverse reactions was 4% in patients younger than 75 and 12% in patients 75 years or older.

 Patients 75 years of age or older treated with PADCEV as a single agent experienced a higher incidence of fatal adverse reactions than younger patients.
 The incidence of fatal adverse reactions was 6% in patients younger than 75 years, and 11% in patients 75 years or older.